-- i) Carrying out all hydraulic servicing in clean, dust-free surroundings. - ii) Cleaning off around the reservoir cap before removal, and keeping that - Using clean containers when replenishing the system. - iv) Regular servicing of the filtration system.
+- i) Carrying out all hydraulic servicing in clean, dust-free surroundings. - ii) Cleaning off around the reservoir cap before removal, and keeping that area clean. - iii) Using clean containers when replenishing the system. - iv) Regular servicing of the filtration system.